The Empress of Salt and Fortune: Reception

-The novel received critical praise.
-It was nominated for the 2021 Locus Award for Best Novella and won the 2021 Hugo Award for Best Novella.

 Publishers Weekly gave the novella a starred review, calling it a "masterfully told story... sure to impress".
 An NPR review called it "a remarkable accomplishment of storytelling", praising the way in which it amplifies the voices of women as well as queer characters, including the non-binary cleric Chih.
-A reviewer for Medium praised the exploration of stories, storytelling, and female companionship.
 The novella also received praise for its layered narrative structure, in which Chih, Rabbit, and In-yo all dole out different pieces of the story.
 Reviewers have lauded the novel's female characters, the way in which women fight against their patriarchal society, and the "lyrical" and "haunting" prose.

 A reviewer from DVAN praised Vo for her evocative writing style and strong characterization, but felt that the worldbuilding and magic system were weak.